cburj/kakoi/README.md

 Note: The SVG file provided is merely the "blueprint" for the enclosure, you will need to convert this to a suitable format for the service/hardware responsible for cutting your materials.
 There is a basic fabrication template for RazorLab - following their specific guidlines.

 Enjoy!

+## Todo List
+- Update the RazorLab template file to include the top-plate pieces.
+- Add screenshots of 3D mockup.